Most AI training platform comparisons miss what matters.

 - Accessible to 200-plus countries, making it one of the most globally inclusive platforms

-- Diverse project portfolio ranging from audio transcription to search evaluation
+- A diverse project portfolio ranging from audio transcription to search evaluation

 - Extensive client base supporting steady work queues year-round